FlorianPenaud/RES-content-report/readme.md

 ============

-This document provides an example on how to create a report of the RES content : ruleApps and rulesets You can import this sample into an existing rule Designer.
+This document provides an example on how to create a report of the RES content : ruleApps and rulesets You can import this sample into an existing Rule Designer.

 Version(s) Supported<a name="versions"></a>
 ====================